ioulungTsai/bare-metal-dev/blinky-leds/README.md

 # Blinky LEDs Project

-This is a simple "Blinky LEDs" project that demonstrates how to make LEDs blink on a microcontroller.
+This is a simple "Blinky LEDs" project that demonstrates how to make LEDs blink on the STM32F407VGT6.

 ## Table of Contents